sydubaid/MetaCraft_Assignment/Smart Contract Management/README.md

 -> Set the (New RPC URL - http://127.0.0.1:8545/ )
 -> Set the (Chain ID - 31337 )
 -> Set the (Currency symbol - ETH )
-->Now set the MetaMask wallet network to the newly created local network</pre>
--> Now you can deposit and withdraw the dummy ETH.
+->Now set the MetaMask wallet network to the newly created local network -> Now you can deposit and withdraw the dummy ETH.</pre>

 ## Technologies Used